EqualExperts/secure-delivery-playbook/practices.md

 Delivery teams produce a number of different types of artefacts that need to be deployed.
 It is important to ensure that the artefacts are available to be deployed on demand.
 This reduces the likelihood of downtime and ensures we can recover from failure.

-It’s also important to ensure that the same artefact is consistently deployable across different environments: for example, we should only deploy the exact artefact that was tested, and not a separately built copy of the artefact.
-This guarantees that any dependencies have not changed since the artefact was tested \(e.g. when depending on ‘latest’ versions\).
+It's also important to ensure that the same artefact is consistently deployable across different environments: for example, we should only deploy the exact artefact that was tested, and not a separately built copy of the artefact.
+This guarantees that any dependencies have not changed since the artefact was tested \(e.g. when depending on ‘latest' versions\).

 **Ensure provenance of first-party artefacts**